 If you’d like to read part one, it covers the intricacies of selling a property to Chinese buyers.

-I recently caught up with Lisa Hutchinson and Harriet Geoghegan, founders of Red Door Marketing, a real estate marketing agency that’s had great success promoting the sale of “off the plan” properties to Chinese investors, located both in Australia and mainland China.
+I recently caught up with Lisa Hutchinson and Harriet Geoghegan, founders of WeTools, a real estate marketing agency that’s had great success promoting the sale of “off the plan” properties to Chinese investors, located both in Australia and mainland China.

 How can Australian real estate businesses use WeChat?